-Bethany Bennick is the senior manager of domestic and international engagement at the Greater Phoenix Economic Council.
-She is responsible for executing the organization’s foreign direct investment strategy through proactive international business attraction and strategic initiatives.
-Bethany previously served as the organization’s manager of investor engagement, where she designed and implemented over 50 topical events for the Ambassador Program and Regional Report webcast series.
+Bethany Bennick is the Greater Phoenix Economic Council’s Director of International Affairs.
+She is responsible for implementing the organization’s foreign direct investment strategy through proactive international business attraction and strategic global engagement of foreign markets.
+Bethany previously served as GPEC’s Senior Manager of Domestic & International Engagement and as the Manager of Investor Engagement, where she designed and implemented over 50 topical events for the Ambassador Program and Regional Report webcast series.

 An Arizona native, Bethany has also called France and Switzerland home.
 Fueled by an innate passion for cross-cultural cooperation, Bethany pursued several extended experiences overseas, including an UNHCR-affiliate internship in Switzerland and a teaching assistantship with the French Ministry of National Education in Northern France, before returning home to introduce the world to Arizona and vice versa.
 Upon her return, Bethany managed several award-winning public diplomacy programs at Phoenix Sister Cities and Global Ties Arizona, curating the exchange of 469 citizen diplomats from over 70 countries, including 35 delegations for the Department of State’s International Visitor Leadership Program.
 For most, it was their first encounter with Arizona.